 Notes

-- Lamb chops are usually quite thin, and lamb is best cooked medium-rare, so your main concern is to avoid overcooking the chops.
+- These chops are usually quite thin, and lamb is best cooked medium-rare, so your main concern is to avoid overcooking the chops.
 Unless very thick, they only need 2-3 minutes per side on high heat.
-That's why I don't remove them from the fridge prior to cooking them.
-Cooking them chilled helps ensure that I don't accidentally overcook them.
+That's why I don't remove them from the fridge before cooking.
+Cooking them chilled helps ensure I don't accidentally overcook them.

-- Note that the CDC recommends cooking whole cuts of lamb to 145°F, then allowing the meat to rest for 3 minutes before eating.
+- Note that the CDC recommends cooking whole cuts of lamb to 145°F and then allowing the meat to rest for 3 minutes before eating.

 - The nutrition info is from the USDA database.

-- Although they taste best when fresh, you can keep the cooked chops in the fridge, in an airtight container, for 3-4 days.
+- Although they taste best when fresh, you can keep the cooked chops in an airtight container in the fridge for 3-4 days.
 To prevent them from drying out, reheat them gently, covered, in the microwave at 50% power.

 Nutrition per Serving